jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/03-farmers-trump-trade-war-agriculture-crop-beef-prices-2be036c2.md

 ---
-layout: content
+layout: post
 title: >-
   U.S. Farmers Are Struggling.
 They Will Lose More in a Trade War, This Ag Expert Says.
 date: 2024-11-28 01:30 -0500
 author: Debbie Carlson
 tags: ['Agricultural Commodities', 'Q&A']
+description: >-
-description: Farm income has plummeted in the past two years, and the outlook is troubling, says Dan Basse, founder of the advisory firm AgResource.
+  Farm income has plummeted in the past two years, and the outlook is troubling, says Dan Basse, founder of the advisory firm AgResource.
 How dairy cows are helping.
 ---